Our Mission and Purpose

 • Board of Directors List: You must include professional affiliations (i.e. current work position)

 • Your most recent audit or financial statement

 • IRS 501(c)(3) determination letter

 • No more than three (3) letters of support with original signatures* (letters are optional)

-• If you have indicated Collaboration with other Agencies, include letters with original signatures* documenting the nature of the collaboration.**
+• If you have indicated Collaboration with other organizations, include letters with original signatures* documenting the nature of the collaboration.**

 Materials such as brochures, photos, newspaper articles and the like should not be included with the application materials.
 Materials should be bound together with a paper clip only and should not be submitted in individual folders or binders of any sort.
 Please do not submit hard copies of materials that are required to be submitted electronically.

 Failure to follow the steps outlined in the Grant Guidelines may cause your application to be rejected.

 All application materials (both online and mailed or hand delivered) are due by 4:00pm on the proposal deadline.
 The online application will no longer be available after 4:00pm on the proposal deadline.
 All applications MUST be submitted prior to this time.

 Materials required to be mailed or hand delivered (checklist & signature page with original signatures; letters of support with original signatures; and letters of collaboration) must be received, not postmarked, by 4:00pm on the proposal deadline.
 These items should be mailed or hand delivered to: